SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/stackFrame.md

 	self push: self receiver.
 ```

-Moreover, to read/write the nth real temporary variable we need to read/write the nth _above_ the fixed fields of the frame.
+To read/write the nth temporary we need to read/write the nth _below_ the fixed fields of the frame.

 The code below shows the bytecode that stores the top of the stack into a temporary variable and pops.
 This bytecode uses the `itemporary:in:put:` method that is used to write into a method's temporary.
 A similar method, `itemporary:in:` exists to read temporary variables.

-Remember that the bytecode set is designed so arguments are treated as temporaries.
+Remember that the bytecode set is designed so arguments are treated as temporaries (since this is the case in the interpreter).
-The code below shows that there are two execution paths: one for arguments, one for temporaries.
+The code below shows two execution paths: one for arguments and one for temporaries.

-The interpreter decides if the asked offset is for a temporary of an argument by comparing it to the number of arguments.
+The interpreter decides if the asked offset is for a temporary or an argument by comparing it to the number of arguments.
 The number of arguments is obtained from the fields flag.
+Note that `memory readByteAt: theFP + FoxFrameFlags + 1` access the first byte of the frame flag word.

-In this section we focus on the path for temporaries.
-We will explain the path for arguments in the next section.
+In this section, we focus on the path for temporaries.
+We will explain for arguments later.

-The interpreter indexes temporary variables using as base the field that follows the receiver field,
+The interpreter indexes temporary variables using as a basis the field that follows the receiver field,
 and as offset the offset of the temporary without taking arguments into account.

-In these two lines we see clearly that the stack grows down: to get the field _after_ we need to subtract from its position.
+In these two lines we see that the stack grows down: to get the field _after_ we need to subtract from its position.
-Moreover, since all accesses are written as direct memory addresses, all offsets are computed in bytes, thus multiplying by the number of bytes in a word `objectMemory wordSize`.
+Moreover, since all accesses are written as direct memory addresses, all offsets are computed in bytes,
+thus multiplying by the number of bytes in a word `objectMemory wordSize`.

 ```caption=Storing